bromsk/BayesInPython/docs/04-NonlinearInR.md

 ### Intercept RE, A RE, WITH GP (same for all loc)

+This model includes a random effect on the intercept, which allows for different background moth pressures at each location.
+(Notice how much the y-axis varies from location to location.)

+The Random effect on the $A$ parameter allows for different max trapping reduction (i.e., different maximum product performance) at each location.

-Now we add the Gaussian Process to the model, explicitly allowing for the correlated change in background moth pressure over time.
+The Gaussian Process allows for correlated change in background moth pressure over time.
 This allows for peaks and dramatic changes in a moth population over time, which mimics what is observed.
 We start with using the same GP for all locations.

 $$
 y_{ijt} \sim NegBinom(\lambda_{ijt}, \theta) \\